wbic16/phext-notepad/TweetStorm.md

 (counting new lines).
 So without line breaks we would need 7,600 bytes.
 We've achieved a 40% compression ratio simply by using line breaks.

-This becomes especially important for higher-dimensional datasets in Terse.
+This becomes especially important for higher-dimensional datasets in Phext.

 History Lesson
 --------------